adanzan/adanzan/README.md

 - 👋 Hello, my name is Anthony Danzan Achit-Erdene.
-- :computer: I am a passionate Software Developer based in the Greater Boston Area.
+- :computer: I am a passionate Software Developer based in Boston, MA.
 - 🌌 I was born in the US :earth_americas: but I grew up in Mongolia :earth_asia:.
-- :books: I graduated from Middlebury College in 2023 with Honors in Computer Science.
+- :books: I graduated from Middlebury College with Honors in Computer Science.
-- :briefcase: I am currently looking for a job in Software Development!
+- :briefcase: I am working as an Associate Software Engineer at Rigaku Analytical Devices.